JMiller777/MTGCardKeeper/README.md

 script integration.

-The Create scripts for the application's Microsoft SQL Server Database can be found in the 'SQL' folder.
+The Create scripts for the application's Microsoft SQL Server Database can be found in the 'sql' folder.
 These files should be run prior to attempting to build and run the application itself, as all card and user information is accessed and manipulated by the data access layer using its stored procedures.